Overview and Policy

 Working More Than the 12-Week Maximum at Different Rates of Pay

 As stated above, we look at a maximum of 12 weeks of work.
-However, if you work more than one job and each job has a different rate of pay, we use the highest paying job first when determining the total gross income to use in the calculation of your student contribution.
+However, if you work more than one job and each job has a different rate of pay, we use the highest paying job first when determining the total gross income to use in the calculation of your student resources from income.

 - 8 weeks x $3,000 = $24,000; plus